freescout-help-desk/freescout/.github/ISSUE_TEMPLATE/general_help_request.md

 PHP version:
 FreeScout version:
 Database: MySQL / PostgreSQL
-Are you using CloudFlare: Yes / No
+Are you using Cloudflare: Yes / No
 Are you using non-official modules: Yes / No